 If you’re a Sheltie owner and you also keep chickens, you may be wondering whether these furry friends can coexist peacefully.
 After all, Shelties were originally bred for herding purposes.
 In this discussion, we’ll explore this question and provide you with tips for ensuring that your Sheltie and chickens can live together harmoniously.

-Are shelties good with chickens?
-Since shelties are active, alert, intelligent, strong, highly trainable dogs, they are good with chickens, they can be trained to become livestock guardians and guard chickens.
-But it requires proper training, socialization, supervision, and other proven tactics.
+Yes, Shelties are active, alert, intelligent, and strong dogs that can be trained to become livestock guardians and guard chickens.
+However, this requires proper training, socialization, supervision, and other proven tactics.

 Shetland sheepdogs are also known as shelties, are intelligent, active, affectionate, strong, gentle, alert, and responsive dog breed.
 So, shelties are known for pretty much all kinds of purposes.

 I hope you have heard of Border Collies and their herding capabilities.
 When it comes to shelties, they also pretty much talented in herding animals.

 Can you see much appearance difference of comparing them one and another?
 We clearly know that border collies can live with pretty much any kind of pet or farm animal.

 When we think about shelties, they can live with almost any kind of pet.
 But, they cannot stay with any type of farm animals.
 Initially, shelties were used for herding purposes until commercial livestock farming needs large breeds.

 But, here, our problem is whether shelties are good with chickens.
 To get a good understanding of this matter, I contacted several poultry farm owners who own shelties.

 91.7% for yes.
 So, we can accept the answer as shelties can live with shelties.
 5.6% for no. I was later able to find out what the problem was with these 5.6% owners.